Small Business Taxes & ManagementTM--Copyright 2026, A/N Group, Inc.

 ___ Gambling winnings (gross amount; with or without W-2G; lotteries; raffles; etc. deduct losses on Schedule A)

-___ Net operating loss (NOL) carryforward
+___ Net operating loss (NOL) (entered as a negative)

 ___ Cancellation of debt income (COD) (nonbusiness)